emo-eth/VaNFT/README.md

 # Testing

-Testing is difficult, since the EVM only forwards 63/64 remaining gas, and Forge tests execute in the EVM with their own gas limit.
+Testing is difficult, since the EVM only forwards 63/64 remaining gas, and Forge tests execute in an EVM with their own gas limit.

 To test, start a local Anvil network.